The Inside Scoop on the LDP Slush Fund Scandal: An Exclusive Interview with Takashi Fukaya

 “Expel the slush funder.”
 While the Liberal Democratic Party is in turmoil over the factional party’s slush fund scandal, there is an alumnus politician who continues to openly criticize his junior members on his blog.
 He is Takashi Fukaya (88), who has served as Minister of International Trade and Industry and chairman of the party’s general affairs committee, and currently serves as the chief advisor of the party’s Tokyo Metropolitan Federation.
 Former Policy Research Council Chairman Koichi Hagiuda (Chairman of the Tokyo Metropolitan Federation), who was one of the so-called “Five” executives of the Abe faction, and former Secretary-General Hirofumi Shimomura, former Minister of Education, Culture, Sports, Science and Technology, were elected to Tokyo, and Mr. Fukaya is in the same pot.
 It’s a big senior who ate it.

-I visited Mr. Fukaya at his home in Asakusa and interviewed him about the issues of “politics and money” that are undermining the Liberal Democratic Party.
+I visited Mr. Fukaya at his home in Asakusa and interviewed him regarding the issues of “politics and money” that are undermining the Liberal Democratic Party.
 Mr. Fukaya appeared in a stylish kimono and was interviewed for an hour and a half.
 His topics also ranged from April’s Tokyo 15th Ward by-election to the House of Representatives, July’s Tokyo gubernatorial election, and memories of brothers Shintaro and Yujiro Ishihara.
 (Yusuke Sato, Mikio Miyao)

 ◆Abe faction official’s defense: “‘I don’t know’ is a lie”